xnerditos/dev-container-config-back/README.md

 This repo provides config for bringing up a dev container for backend devs

-## Using Dev Containers for development
+## Configuring your environment to use Dev Containers for development

 To use Dev Containers

+1. Install Docker.
+If you are using an Ubuntu based distribution of Linux, you can use the script `install-docker-ubuntu.sh`.  *Reboot after installing!*

-1. Install the extensions in Visual Studio Code for Dev Containers (Remote Containers)
+2. Install the extensions in Visual Studio Code for Dev Containers (Remote Containers)

 ```
 code --install-extension code --install-extension ms-vscode-remote.remote-containers
 ```

-2. Define the environment variables `GITHUB_USER` and `PACKAGE_ACCESS`.
+3. Define the environment variables `GITHUB_USER` and `PACKAGE_ACCESS`.
 If you are in Linux, these must be in defined in `.bashrc` or one of the "profile" dotfiles.  `GITHUB_USER` is your github user name.  `PACKAGE_ACCESS` is a github token with "package:read" access (see the [dotfiles repo](https://github.com/xnerditos/dotfiles) for info about creating the token.
 If you do not have these defined, the container config will fail.
 ```
 export GITHUB_USER=mygithubuser
 export PACKAGE_ACCESS=ghp_WLXXxhb7PhfR3mhCMbHLveR6LaSR8k4961if111
 ```

-3. In VS Code, open your Settings and search for "dotfiles".
-For the `Dev Containers` extension, there is a setting `Dotfiles: Repository`.
-Paste this repo `git@github.com:xnerditos/dev_container_config_back.git` as the value.
+4. If you are using SSH to access github, then you will have to add the SSH key to the container.
+You cna do this automatically by copying it to the root of the repository as `github_key`.
+DO NOT check in this file (it should be ignored anyway)

+## Using Dev Containers for development

-4. To do development on a repo, run VS Code.
+To do development on a repo, run VS Code.
+The project must already contain the `.devcontainers` configuration (see [Setting up a project for Dev Containers](#setting-up-a-project-for-dev-containers))  Also, remember tou must have the environment variables set up [as indicated above in step 3](#configuring-your-environment-to-use-dev-containers-for-development)!

 From the command pallette choose "Dev Containers:  Open Workspace in Container..."
+Choose the workspace.
 Your container will be created.

-If you are using SSH to access github, then you will have to add the SSH key to the container.
-You cna do this automatically by copying it to the root of the repository as `github_key` _before you start your dev container_.
-DO NOT check in this file (it should be ignored anyway)

-To add it manually, within the container (using vs code)...

-1. Run `code ~/.ssh/config` and add a line `IdentityFile /home/vscode/.ssh/github_key` (or just uncomment it)

-2. Run `code ~/.ssh/github_key` and paste in the contents of the key

-After this, your github key should be automatically used.
+The first run will take longer as the container is built.
+After that, container start-up should be almost instantaneous.

 ## Setting up a project for Dev Containers

-To allow a project to use Dev Containers, you copy the folder `devcontainers_config` as `.devcontainers` to the project root folder (where the workspace file is)
+To allow a project to use Dev Containers, copy the folder `devcontainers_config` from this repo as `.devcontainers` to the project root folder (where the workspace file is)